tmielke/fuse-demos/Camel/Camel-JMS-JDBC-XA-TX/README.md

 # Camel-JMS-JDBC-XA-Transactions demo

-Tested against JBoss Fuse 6.2.1.
+Tested against JBoss Fuse 6.2.1 and 6.3.

 A Camel based demo that shows how to correctly use XA transactions across different transactional resources such as JMS and JDBC.